bright/new-www/content/projects/transportation-management-system-tms.md

 MVP launch ensured the client that the system has the potential to change the daily work on their team. **The company is on the verge of a complete digital transformation**.
 At this moment **90% of daily transport management operations are done with the new system**.

 **Our team managed to meet the crucial client’s requirement** – delivering a fast transport listings filtering system.
-As a result, **the system quickly analyses routes for forwarders in just 3-5 seconds per order, saving a total of 300 h per employee a year**.
+As a result, **the system analyses routes for forwarders in just 3-5 seconds per order, saving a total of 300 h per employee a year**.
 Before that, the filtering process had to be done manually.

 <TitleWithIcon sectionTitle="client’s perspective" titleIcon="/images/clients_perspective_icon.svg" titleIconAlt="client’s perspective" />